The Mysterious StrangerEdit Post

 Contributed by on Dec 01, 2015

-Seventy-two readers love this post.
+Seventy-three readers love this post.

 Have you ever looked across the room at a party, at a bar or even at a train station and said hmmmmm I’d like to get to know that person?
 You make eye contact, you smile at each other and then in a blink of an eye they’re gone.
 The mysterious stranger.
 What could have happened if we had met?
 I’m sure many of you have had that experience.
 I know I have.
 So I created this cocktail for those of you wondering about those missed connections.